YLCHEN1992/YLCHEN1992/README.md

 - 💞️ I’m looking for a job
 - 📫 How to reach me 1361697944@qq.com

-☺ FUC(function) KXHQ(keep x high quality)
+☺ FUC(function) KXHQ(keep x high quality) ☺
+# industry...
-SWCHEN IS MY BEST WORK AND I hate bureaucracy
+In the present,SWCHEN is my best work and I hate bureaucracy